BoraKaraaa/UnityDialogueSystemTMP/README.md

 Unity Dialogue System using Text Mesh Pro (TMP) for

-- Produce quick and easy dialogues
+- Produce quick and simple dialogues
 - Produce text with effects and colors